ysyk2021/the-science-of-overcoming-challenges-unlocking-your-inner-genius/src/chapter-8-1.md

-# Addressing Common Challenges in Cultivating a Mindset of Overcoming Challenges (e.g. burnout, hopelessness)

 Cultivating a mindset of overcoming challenges is crucial for unlocking our inner genius.
 However, it is not without its own set of obstacles.
 In this chapter, we explore common challenges that arise in the journey of developing such a mindset, such as burnout and hopelessness, and strategies to address them effectively.